Disability Insurance Elimination Period

 Dipping into funds in your retirement account is not an ideal situation, especially if you’re nowhere near retirement age.
 But, in an emergency, it is an option.

 If you’re in your 30s, 40s, or 50s, treat this option as an absolute last resort.
-Not only will you be dwindling down the money you’ll need in retirement, but you’ll pay penalties for early withdrawal.
+Not only will you be spending the money you’ll need in retirement, but you’ll pay penalties for early withdrawal.

 Every disability insurance policy comes with some type of elimination period.

-Before you sign up for a new policy, make sure you understand what the waiting period is as well as what the definition of disability is.
-You’ll need to be able to meet the definition of disability to qualify for your benefits, regardless of how long the waiting period may be.
+Before you sign up for a new policy, ensure you understand what the waiting period is and the definition of disability.
+You’ll need to meet the definition of disability to qualify for your benefits, regardless of how long the waiting period may be.